Asset Tracking Software Development

 We integrate with GPS trackers for outdoor vehicle and equipment tracking (real-time location via cellular or satellite), BLE (Bluetooth Low Energy) tags for indoor proximity tracking and zone-level location in warehouses, hospitals, and facilities, RFID for checkpoint-based tracking and inventory management at gates and doorways, and UWB (ultra-wideband) for high-accuracy indoor location where BLE zone-level precision isn't sufficient.
 Technology selection is driven by your environment (indoor vs outdoor), location accuracy requirement (zone-level vs sub-meter), power budget (battery-powered tags vs wired trackers), and asset value relative to tracking hardware cost.
 We assess which technology fits your use case during scoping and can work with your existing tracking hardware if you already have it deployed.

 Outdoor tracking uses GPS-enabled devices communicating over cellular (4G/LTE) or satellite.
 GPS provides accurate location in open environments but fails indoors and in dense urban canyons.
 For indoor tracking, BLE provides zone-level location (within a room or area) using fixed reader infrastructure or mobile app-based detection, while UWB provides sub-meter accuracy for use cases that require precise indoor positioning (medical equipment in hospitals, tools in manufacturing).
-Many real-world deployments are hybrid -- GPS for outdoor movement and BLE or RFID for indoor handover at building entrances.
+Many real-world deployments are hybrid, GPS for outdoor movement and BLE or RFID for indoor handover at building entrances.
 We design the hybrid architecture so location data is continuous across the indoor-outdoor boundary.

 Yes.
 Most asset tracking projects involve integrating with an existing system: a fleet management platform, CMMS (computerised maintenance management system), ERP, or warehouse management system.
 We scope the integration based on what the existing system exposes via API or database.
 Common integrations include pushing location and utilisation data to fleet management platforms, creating maintenance work orders in CMMS based on asset usage thresholds or condition alerts, and syncing asset inventory data with ERP for accurate asset register management.
 Where existing systems don't expose integration-friendly APIs, we build middleware layers that bridge the gap.